Did You Know?

 Less than 2% of those who have considered adoption will ever begin the process, and because of the high cost, just 1% of those Americans complete the process of adopting.

-The Gift of Adoption Fund has helped over 1,775 children unite with their loving ‘forever’ family.
+The Gift of Adoption Fund has reached over 5,505 children with the gift of family.

 140 million children worldwide are orphaned and in desperate need of a family to call their own.
 That is equal to half the population of the United States – and they are all under the age of 18.